ML-Enthusiast-de/Quant_coding/README.md

 This repo is my personal sandbox for **quantitative trading research** in Python.
 I focus on a single liquid instrument (SPY) and build an end-to-end pipeline:

-> data → signal engineering → ML models → backtests → risk/return metrics
+> data → signal engineering → ML models → backtests → risk/return metrics → paper-trade signals

-The main goal is *research & learning*, not production trading.
+The main goal is **research & learning**, *not* production trading or financial advice.

 ---